 But there is more at stake than just prices of repairs and fuel economy.
 Carburetors and fuel injection systems have their own lists of advantages and disadvantages, and so we need to look at each one in more detail to find out which one really does come out on top.

-A Brief Overview Of A Carburetor
+A Brief Overview Of How A Carburetor Works

 The Old Way